Why We're Stuck: Housing and the American Dream in ABQ

 Homelessness is a Housing Problem

-Gregg Colburn, associate professor at the University of Washington and co-author of the book Homelessness is a Housing Problem: How Structural Factors Explain U.S. Patterns, will discuss conventional beliefs about what drives homelessness—including mental illness, drug use, poverty, weather, generosity of public assistance, and low-income mobility—and why none of those fully explain the root cause: housing market conditions.
-Colburn will outline the types of policies that can best help cities like Santa Fe address this issue.
-Reception immediately to follow lecture.
+Gregg Colburn, associate professor at the University of Washington and co-author of the books Homelessness is a Housing Problem: How Structural Factors Explain U.S. Patterns and Affordable Housing in the United States, will discuss conventional beliefs about what drives homelessness—including mental illness, drug use, poverty, weather, generosity of public assistance, and low-income mobility—and why none of those fully explain the root cause: housing market conditions.
+Colburn will outline the types of policies that can best help cities like Albuquerque address this issue.
+Reception to immediately follow lecture.

 Why is Affordable Housing in Such Short Supply?: The Role of Neighborhood Defenders